etlegacy/etlegacy-docs/skillrating.rst

 `Elo <https://en.wikipedia.org/wiki/Elo_rating_system>`_ is a simple rating system that models the relative strength (or skill) of players by a single number.
 `Glicko <https://en.wikipedia.org/wiki/Glicko_rating_system>`_ is more elaborated system models the strength `Mu` and additionally the uncertainty `Sigma` of that value.
-TrueSkill is a generalization of Glicko for multiple teams and multiple players games, and the Skill Rating expands on it to fit ET: Legacy FPS matches.
+TrueSkill is a generalization of Glicko for multiple teams and multiple players games, and the Skill Rating system expands on it to fit Legacy matches even better.

 * What does the rating value represent?